yennanliu/movie_recommendation/README.md

 	 [ 1 2  3  ?   ?]]

 # 2)
-# the purpose of user-based CF is predicting the unknown rating of the movies haven't # rated by the user and give recommendation based on user silimarity
+# the purpose of user-based CF is predicting the unknown rating of the movies haven't rated by the given user and give recommendation based on the user silimarity
-# for example if we have 3 users have following rating
+# for example if we have 3 user rating as below:
 user1 	 [ 3 2  2  ?
 1]
 user2	 [ 1 2  3  1   1]
 user3	 [ 1 2  3  ?   ?]